 Welcome to my website.
-I am Assistant Professor of Sociology at the University of Alberta, located in Treaty Six Territory (Edmonton, AB).
-In January 2021, I will join Simon Fraser University as Assistant Professor of Sociology.
+I am Assistant Professor of Sociology at Simon Fraser University.
+Before joining SFU, I was Assistant Professor in the Department of Sociology at the University of Alberta.
 I hold a Bachelor of Arts in sociology and geography from the University of Toronto, and a Master of Arts in public policy and administration from Ryerson University in Toronto.
 I completed my PhD in sociology at Simon Fraser University in June 2019.
 I am Mohawk from the Mohawks of the Bay of Quinte First Nation (Tyendinaga).

 My general research interests are in political sociology; law & policy; economic sociology; fiscal sociology; Indigenous-settler relations; settler colonialism; Indigenous policy; and sociology of knowledge and expertise.
 I am especially interested in the politics of taxation, budgets, and numbers in relation to the state and First Nations.
 As of recent, my research has been focussed on understanding ‘the taxpayer’ as a political actor.
 My work on this has been published in Economy & Society, and Critical Social Policy.
 Please see my publications page to access .pdf copies of my work.